-Active immunity and passive immunity are two types of adaptive immunity.
-A prominent difference between active and passive immunity is that active immunity is developed due to the production of antibodies in one’s own body, while passive immunity is developed by antibodies that are produced outside.
+Active immunity and passive immunity are two types of acquired immunity.
+A prominent difference between active and passive immunity is that active immunity is developed due to the production of antibodies in one’s own body, while passive immunity is developed by antibodies that are produced outside and then introduced into the body.
 In this article, let us look at more differences between active and passive immunity.

 |Active Immunity||Passive Immunity|

-|Active immunity is a permanent immunity produced by the antibodies of the host in response to a direct contact of an antigen||Passive immunity is a short-term immunity produced by the introduction of antibodies from outside to the host|
+|Active immunity is usually long-lasting, sometimes life-long.
+It is produced by the antibodies of the host in response to direct contact with an antigen||Passive immunity lasts only for a few weeks or months.
+It is produced by the introduction of antibodies from outside into the host|

-|It generates an immunological memory||Doesn’t generate immunological memory|
+|It produces an immunological memory||It does not produce immunological memory|

-|When the antigens enter the body naturally, antibodies and specialised lymphocytes are induced by the body||Antibodies are passed from a mother to a fetus through the placenta and to an infant via mother’s milk.|
+|When the antigens enter the body, antibodies and other specialised lymphocytes are produced||Antibodies are introduced from an external source.
+For instance, a mother introduces antibodies to a fetus through the placenta and to an infant via mother’s milk.|

-|No side-effects||It may cause reactions|
+|There are no side-effects||It may cause reactions|